abirthapa1/jenkins-server/README.md

 ### 📌 Project Overview

-This project demonstrates how to provision and configure a Jenkins CI/CD environment using Infrastructure as Code (Terraform) and Configuration Management (Ansible).
+This project was created for my own benefit as I wanted my own controlled CI/CD.
+The infrastructure demonstrates how to provision and configure a Jenkins CI/CD environment using Infrastructure as Code (Terraform) and Configuration Management (Ansible).

 The setup includes: